bunnybooboo/learning-path/rust/rust-essentials/notes.md

 [Slices](https://doc.rust-lang.org/std/slice/) uses a safe prcoess in rust to view a portion of an array or vector, without the need to copy.
 This works like it does in Javascript, so you are taking your portion from with `[]` with the starting numbered position and the range only going as far up to (but not including) the last position.
 So for example `[0..10]` would select the first position through to the eigth position (10 in this example is in fact the 9th position so we would have the 8th selected).

+Slices are in fact a way to emphatically state the size of an array or vector at that moment.
+There is no possible way of running off the end of an array, as the slice knows its own length.

 For the first time they explain what the `&` means in the rust code.
 It means that you are making use of an item which already held in memory.
 They run just like vectors in that they are generic and need defining with a TYPE and their size isn't required at compiling.

-[String and Arrays]() can again use the `chars()` method to iterate over all the items and you could also add `sort()` which would sort via capital letters ahead of smalls, then ordering them in alphabetic order.
+[Strings](https://doc.rust-lang.org/std/string/index.html) and [Arrays](https://doc.rust-lang.org/std/primitive.array.html) can again use the `chars()` method to iterate over all the items and you could also add `sort()` which would sort via capital letters ahead of smalls, then ordering them in alphabetic order.
 Added to this is the `split()` returns a subslice matching your own set preconditions.
 With a range or vector of integers this would of course be in numerical order.
 You could also mix together a bunch of these methods to split, sort etc in combination.
 ### Tuples

 ### Structs